Recently Scott's Been...

 Broadcasting the evolution of golf in the 21st century

-In the next 5 to 10 years the game of golf is going to undergo some major transformations.
-In fact, it already is!
-This purpose of this podcast is to broadcast the evolutionary journey the game of golf is on as we head into the chaotic and mind-numbing pace of life in 21st Century.
+In the next 5 to 10 years the game of Speedgolf is going to undergo some major transformations.
+In fact, it's already happening!

 2015 Speedgolf World Championships

 Record tying final round performance earns runner-up finish

 The 4th annual World Championship changed venues for the first time in 2015.
 Leaving Bandon Dunes was a bitter pill to swallow, but the Fazio designed venue in Chicago (The Glen Club) proved to be as picturesque and perhaps more challenging than Bandon.